-If the pregnant woman applies after the birth of her baby and becomes eligible by meeting a deductible in backdated months, she is only eligible as a pregnant woman until the end of the month she gives birth.
+If the pregnant woman applies after the birth of her baby and becomes eligible by meeting a deductible in backdated months, she is only eligible as a pregnant woman until the end of the month the pregnancy ends.

-(For eligibility regarding the BadgerCare Plus Prenatal Program for inmates of a public institution or non-qualifying immigrants, see Section 41.2 BadgerCare Plus Prenatal Program Eligibility Requirements).
+(For eligibility regarding the BadgerCare Plus Prenatal Program for inmates of a public institution or nonqualifying immigrants, see SECTION 41.2 BADGERCARE PLUS PRENATAL PROGRAM ELIGIBILITY REQUIREMENTS).

-Example 1: Janet applies for BadgerCare Plus in July and requests a BadgerCare Plus deductible period from April through September.
-She gave birth on June 30.
-Janet paid the full deductible amount, so is certified from April 1 through June 30.
-She should be tested as a caretaker relative effective July 1 if she is living with the newborn or any other child under her care.
+Janet gives birth on June 30.
+On July 10, she applies for BadgerCare Plus and requests a BadgerCare Plus deductible period from April through September.
+Janet paid the full deductible amount, so is Example certified from April 1 through June 30 (the end of the month in which her pregnancy ended).
+She should be tested as a parent / caretaker relative effective July 1 if she is living with the newborn or any other child under her care, or if applicable, as a childless adult or under Medicaid for the Elderly Blind or Disabled.